JDevlieghere/dotfiles/README.md

 > This is my dotfile repository.
 There are many like it, but this one is mine.

 My primary operating system is macOS, but I do use Linux occasionally.
-I did my best to make everything work for both platforms.
+I always aim to make everything work for both platforms but no guarantees.

-**Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, don't hesitate to open an issue or PR.
+**Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, please open an issue or PR!

 ## Screenshot